-2 Programme Details
+Programme Details 2

-2.1 Programme Remit
+Programme Remit

-The legal remit of Science Foundation Ireland (SFI) is to promote, develop and assist the carrying out of oriented basic and applied research in strategic areas of scientific endeavour that concern the future development and competitiveness of industry and enterprise in the State.
+The legal remit of Science Foundation Ireland (SFI) is to promote, develop and assist the carrying out of oriented basic and applied research in strategic areas of scientific endeavour that concern the future development and competitiveness of industry and enterprise in the State4.
 SFI funds in the research areas of science, technology, engineering and mathematics (STEM).
-As outlined in Agenda 2020 the Foundation is committed to continuing its focus on funding excellent science that will deliver strongly on impact, thus realising significant benefits for the Irish economy and Irish society.
-Innovation 2020 is Ireland's five-year strategy on research and development, science and technology.
+As outlined in Shaping Our Future 20251, the Foundation is committed to continuing its focus on funding excellent science that will deliver strongly on impact, thus realising significant benefits for the Irish economy and Irish society.
+Innovation 20202 is Ireland's five-year strategy on research and development, science and technology.
 This strategy sets out the roadmap for continuing progress towards the goal of making Ireland a Global Innovation Leader, driving a strong sustainable economy and a better society, underpinned by excellent research that is defined within six designated enterprise themes (ICT; Health and Medical; Food; Energy; Manufacturing and Materials; Services and Business Processes).

-Proposals must either be aligned to one of the 14 Refreshed Priority Areas 2018-2023 that are positioned within six enterprise themes (ICT, Health and Medical, Food, Energy, Climate Action and Sustainability, Manufacturing and Materials, Services and Business Processes), or to any other area under SFI's legal remit where there is convincing evidence that there will be significant potential for economic and/or societal impact.
+Proposals must either be aligned to one of the 14 Refreshed Priority Areas 2018-20235 that are positioned within six enterprise themes (ICT, Health and Medical, Food, Energy, Climate Action and Sustainability, Manufacturing and Materials, Services and Business Processes), or to any other area under SFI's legal remit where there is convincing evidence that there will be significant potential for economic and/or societal impact.

-2.2 Research Centre Programme Objectives
+Research Centre Programme Objectives

-The SFI Research Centres Programme aligned with SFI's overall ambition to create a dynamic research system involving researchers from academia and industry working together and in collaboration with other key stakeholders, with the ultimate goal of supporting economic and societal development in Ireland.
+The SFI Research Centres Programme aligns with SFI's overall ambition to create a dynamic research system involving researchers from academia and industry working together and in collaboration with other key stakeholders, with the ultimate goal of supporting economic and societal development in

 The specific objectives of the Research Centres programme are:

-- To achieve, maintain and enhance research excellence and leadership, as measured through indicators such as publication in top-tier journals and conferences, citations, editorship of top-tier journals, and invited lectures at top-tier conferences. - To deliver significant economic and societal impact research excellence with impact which will be aligned with areas of strategic opportunity for Ireland, including the 14 National Research Priority areas and including the six broad enterprise themes (ICT, manufacturing & materials, heath & medical, food, energy, and services & business processes) outlined in Innovation 2020. - To increase the level of industrial and commercial investment in R&D activities with existing Ireland-based companies, and furthermore to attract large Foreign Direct Investments in corporate R&D laboratories. - To spin out new, high-technology start-up companies that have the potential to raise external angel or venture funding. - To transfer technology, through licences, to Multinational Companies (MNCs) and Small and Medium Enterprises (SMEs) based in Ireland. - To transfer knowledge, expertise and know-how to MNCs and SMEs based in Ireland. - To undertake joint research projects with industry. - To inspire the future generation of STEM students and train and educate a cohort of engineers and scientists at MSc/MEng, PhD and post-doctoral level that will take up high-value employment in MNCs and SMEs based in Ireland. - To attract additional non-exchequer funding through industry sources and external research-funding organisations.
+- To achieve, maintain and enhance research excellence and leadership. - To deliver significant economic and societal impact research excellence with impact which will be aligned with areas of strategic opportunity for Ireland, including the 14 National Research Priority areas and including the six broad enterprise themes (ICT, manufacturing & materials, heath & medical, food, energy, and services & business processes) outlined in Innovation 20202. - To increase the level of industrial and commercial investment in R&D activities with existing Ireland-based companies, and furthermore to attract large Foreign Direct Investments in corporate R&D laboratories. - To spin out new, high-technology start-up companies that have the potential to raise external angel or venture funding. - To transfer technology, through licences, to Multinational Companies (MNCs) and Small and Medium Enterprises (SMEs) based in Ireland.

-&lt;sup>4 About SFI - What-we-do
+4 About SFI - What-we-do

-&lt;sup>5 Refreshed Priority Areas 2018-2023
+5 Refreshed Priority Areas 2018-2023

-- To engage the general public and equip them with the tools to confidently understand and debate science, technology and engineering research in Ireland. - To support Ireland's ambition to be among the most entrepreneurial countries in the world. - To improve gender balance at all levels of the SFI Research Centres.
+- To exchange knowledge, expertise, and know-how to MNCs and SMEs based in Ireland. - To undertake joint collaborative research projects with industry.6 - To inspire the future generation of STEM students and train and educate a cohort of engineers and scientists at MSc/MEng, PhD and post-doctoral level that will take up high-value employment in MNCs and SMEs based in Ireland. - To attract additional non-exchequer funding through industry sources and external research-funding organisations. - To engage the general public and equip them with the tools to confidently understand and debate science, technology and engineering research in Ireland. - To support Ireland's ambition to be among the most entrepreneurial countries in the world. - To improve gender balance at all levels of the SFI Research Centres.